DataBiosphere/dsub/README.md

 The `ddel` command will delete running jobs.

 By default, only jobs submitted by the current user will be deleted.
-Use the `--users` flag to specify other users, or `"*"` for all users.
+Use the `--users` flag to specify other users, or `'*'` for all users.

 To delete a running job:

-    ddel --project my-cloud-project --jobs job-id
+    ddel --provider google-v2 --project my-cloud-project --jobs job-id

 If the job is a batch job, all running tasks will be deleted.

 To delete specific tasks:

     ddel \
+        --provider google-v2 \
         --project my-cloud-project \
         --jobs job-id \
         --tasks task-id1 task-id2

 To delete all running jobs for the current user:

-    ddel --project my-cloud-project --jobs "*"
+    ddel --provider google-v2 --project my-cloud-project --jobs '*'

 ## What next?